-If you are using MicroPayments, the box will be called "CM MicroPayment Costs".
+If you are using MicroPayments plugin, the box will be called "CM MicroPayment Costs".

 Now, users will be prompted to pay before watching it.
 Note that, since the video is part of a lesson, you can set different prices across the lesson.
 Below, the second video is free.

 Example 2: Lesson Has Teaser, Trial and Full Plans

 Editing the lesson, we set up three options.
 We also name them in the description field.

 Now, when accessing the lessons, users will choose between those options.

 TIP: Pricing Priority

 If you set a price to a lesson, it's not possible to set specific prices to the videos inside that lesson.